Nico-Facto/Covid-19/README.md

 ## Some Note's

-    -I'am a student in AI, i work on the Pipeline, but actualy 29/03, I'm looking for the moment has automated the project, when I am satisfied with this work I will add features
+     I'm looking for the moment has automated the project, when I am satisfied with this work I will add features to the app.